urunc-dev/urunc-release-test/docs/tutorials/existing-container-linux.md

 #### Running the container

-In this case, we can directly use docker to run the container, since there is no need for devmapper.
+We can run the container with the following command:

 ```bash
 docker run --rm -it --runtime "io.containerd.urunc.v2" nginx/apline/linux/firecracker:latest